-We consent to the reference to our firm under the caption "Experts" in the Registration Statement (Form F-1) and related Prospectus of Bionomics Limited for the registration of American Depository Shares and to the incorporation by reference therein of our report dated October 14, 2022, with respect to the consolidated financial statements of Bionomics Limited included in its Annual Report (Form 20-F) for the year ended June 30, 2022, filed with the Securities and Exchange Commission.
+We consent to the reference to our firm under the caption "Experts" in Amendment No.1 to the Registration Statement (Form F-1 No. 333-268314) and related Prospectus of Bionomics Limited for the registration of American Depository Shares and to the incorporation by reference therein of our report dated October 14, 2022, with respect to the consolidated financial statements of Bionomics Limited included in its Annual Report (Form 20-F) for the year ended June 30, 2022, filed with the Securities and Exchange Commission.

-Ernst & Young Adelaide, Australia November 10, 2022
+/s/ Ernst & Young Adelaide, Australia November 11, 2022